elixirschool/elixirschool/lessons/specifics/ecto.md

 ### Fragments

-Sometimes the Query API isn't enough, like when we need specific database functions.
+Sometimes, like when we need specific database functions, the Query API isn't enough.
 The `fragment/1` function exists for this purpose:

 ```elixir
 query = from u in User,